muhammed-ziyan/project-library/UPLOAD_GUIDE.md

-# Enhanced JSON Upload System
+# Enhanced YAML/JSON Upload System

-This guide covers the improved JSON file upload system for the Project Library, featuring better error handling, validation, and user experience.
+This guide covers the improved YAML and JSON file upload system for the Project Library, featuring better error handling, validation, and user experience. **YAML format is recommended for better readability**, especially for bulk uploads.

 ## Features